 Founded in 1977, the Huntington Learning Center is a franchise of learning centers spread throughout the United States.
 They also offer both online tutoring and in-center learning options.
 It’s a pretty viable alternative for people who want test prep or K-12 tutoring for their kids.

 The costs are slightly more competitive, with classes costing between $40 and $75 per hour.
 An initial assessment fee of $150 to $200 must be paid after which the personalized learning costs will come into effect.

-They offer tutoring for students suffering from ADHD or those on the autism spectrum.
+They offer to tutor for students suffering from ADHD or those on the autism spectrum.
 They also have centers around the country and are relatively easy to find.
 If you need high-quality learning from certified teachers, the Huntington Learning Center is one of the best options.

 - Proven results